 In addition, the Mer de Glace is France’s largest glacier and it is reached by a traditional cog train, the Montenvers train.
 From the station at the top, there is a cable car which descends towards the glacier, for access to an ice cave, carved into the ‘Sea of Ice’ anew every winter.

-Day trips: Jump in the Chamonix All Year minibus and head off to one of our favourite nearby cities.
+Day trips: Jump in the car and head off to one of our favourite nearby cities.
 Spend the day exploring Annecy, the beautiful “Venice of the Alps”, visit Geneva for some culture or shop till you drop in Milan.
-Book now »

-For pure indulgence however, you can’t beat the thermal baths of Pre Saint Didier (pictured above).
+For pure indulgence, you can’t beat the thermal baths of Pre Saint Didier (pictured above).
 Enjoy views of the snow-peaked mountains from the naturally-heated outdoor pools and make the most of the complex which also benefits from indoor and outdoor saunas, a Turkish bath, relaxation rooms with chromotherapy and aromatherapy and a veranda with a panoramic view of Mont Blanc.
-Book a day trip in the Chamonix All Year minibus for minimum hassle and maximum relaxation!

 Alpine Museum: this museum is the definitive collection for those wanting to discover more about Chamonix’s development into the extreme sports Mecca that it is today.
 See also other museums and galleries in Chamonix ».

-Paret & Yurt evening: this evening event is perfect as a way to end a day’s skiing in les Grands Montets.
+Paret evening: this end-of-day activity is perfect as a way to end a day’s skiing in les Grands Montets.
 You’ll take the last lift up to the mid-station before riding the home run on your traditional sledge (paret – pictured above).
-At the end of the piste, everyone meets up by the campfire before enjoying dinner by candlelight in a traditional Mongolian Yurt.
-Book now »
+Hilarious fun for anyone aged 12 and over.

 Night skiing: every Thursday outside of school holidays, enjoy floodlit skiing on the slopes of Le Tourchet in Les Houches.
 With hot chocolate and ‘vin chaud’ on offer for kids and adults, it’s a great way to end a day’s skiing in Les Houches if you just can’t bear to take off your skis when the sun goes down.